-The Company had entered into a Share Purchase Agreement ("SPA") and a Shareholders Agreement ("SHA") on February 06, 2024 with TSA Process Equipments Private Limited (Target) and its shareholders to acquire 51% equity shares of Target subject to conditions precedents to the SPA.
-Subsequent to the year end, upon fulfilling of the condition's precedents, the Company has completed the acquisition of 51% of the shares of Target on April 19, 2024, (i.e., the Closing Date), for a consideration of Rs.
-71.14.
-Further, the Company has a right to acquire remaining 49% of the shares over a period of two years from the closing date, subject to completion of certain conditions precedents mentioned in SPA.
-The Company is in the process of completing the purchase price allocation as on date.
+(a) The Company had entered into a Share Purchase Agreement ("SPA") and a Shareholders Agreement ("SHA") on February 06, 2024 with TSA Process Equipments Private Limited (TSA) and its shareholders to acquire 51% equity shares of TSA subject to certain conditions precedents to the SPA.
+The Company had completed the acquisition of 51% equity shares of TSA for a consideration of Rs.
+71.14 subject to certain adjustments with effect from April 19, 2024 (date of acquisition).
+The shareholders of TSA (NCI of the subsidiary) have put option for selling balance stake of 49% to the Company at a value to be determined as per the terms of Shareholders Agreement.
+Further, the fair value of the put option on the date of acquisition of Rs.
+0.98 has been recognised under 'Other expense' during the year.

 TSA Process Equipment's Private Limited is engaged in the business of developing, designing, supplying, installing and commissioning of complete turn-key solutions for varied water treatment and distribution needs for high purity plants, reverse osmosis plants, demineralisation plant and sterile ultrafiltration plant of any capacity.
-With the acquisition of 51% equity stake in Target, Target has become a subsidiary of the Company with effect from the closing date, enabling the Company to take advantage of emerging opportunities in high purity water solutions."
+With the acquisition of 51% equity stake in TSA, it has become a subsidiary of the Company with effect from the closing date, enabling the Company to take advantage of emerging opportunities in high purity water solutions.